 - Does the hospital have nurse practitioners on staff?
 If so, what floors?

-- What is the maximum ratio of RNs and License Practical Nurses (LPNs) to patients on medical, cardiac and surgical wards?
+- What is the maximum ratio of RNs and Licensed Practical Nurses (LPNs) to patients on medical, cardiac and surgical wards?